fbpx

 What are the treatments?

-1. Make sure there is no bigger problem, some forms of arthritis can affect this joint.
+1. Make sure there is no more serious problem, as some forms of arthritis can affect this joint.

-2. X-rays may be necessary to rule out any underlying problems other than lack of mobility.
+2. X-rays may be necessary to rule out any underlying problem other than lack of mobility.

-• Manipulations are the treatment of choice for this condition in order to restore full mobility to this joint.
+• Manipulation is the treatment of choice for this condition, to restore full mobility to the joint.

 • Soft tissue work (Active Release Techniques and Graston)